-The mission of the Educational Psychology Program in the Department of Psychological Studies in Education is to expand, transmit and integrate theory, research and practice regarding learning, cognition, and human development as these processes apply to educational processes and practices.
-The Program is interdisciplinary has a strong theoretical and research orientation characterized by a continuous interplay between theory and practice.
+The Educational Psychology program expands, transmits and integrates theory, research and practice regarding learning, cognition, and human development as these processes apply to educational processes and practices.
+The program is interdisciplinary has a strong theoretical and research orientation characterized by a continuous interplay between theory and practice.

-Students who major in Educational Psychology typically have one of several professional goals which may include:
+Students who pursue Educational Psychology typically have one of several professional goals which may include:

 - College/University professors of Educational Psychology or Special Education;

 - Trainers in corporate, government or medical settings;

 - Educational specialists in positions requiring skills in research design, applied statistics, and testing/measurement;

 - Teachers (at the elementary and secondary level) with a strong theoretical/research base in Psychology and the behavioral sciences;